Best Dark Roast Coffee Beans (Best Tasting Brands)

 Dark roast tends to be more bitter in flavour to begin with, so a longer contact time between water and coffee would result in over extraction.

+Generally, dark roasts make great coffee for Moka Pots (like some of these) and espresso machines.
 To avoid bitter flavors, use a gentler recipe for darker roasts.
 Opt for lower water temperature and either coarser grounds or a shorter brew time.

 The 8 best dark roast coffees in 2020

 With their toasted aromas and chocolatey flavors, dark roasted coffee beans are what many of us associate with coffee, and these days, they are better than ever.
 Here are eight great coffee brands to try this year.

 Kona coffee is world-renowned for its rich and complex flavors, many of which are naturally enhanced by a darker roast.
 Koa Coffee is one of the foremost purveyors of Kona coffee, so you can be confident you’re getting 100% Kona coffee beans rather than a lower-quality blend.

 Estate Kona coffee is more than just a name; it’s a specific term that guarantees all the coffee beans come from a single coffee farm.

 This is single-origin coffee taken to its extreme, and it allows you to experience the classic subtle tastes of the Kona beans.

 Upon first brewing, expect heady aromas of cedar and roasted hazelnuts.
 The dominant tasting note is rich chocolate, accompanied by hazelnuts and honey sweetness.
 A surprisingly bright fruit note of strawberry lingers on the finish.